01-DC/video-keyframe-extractor/README.md

 > _Kya matlab teacher slides nahi upload karte?_

 My personal project for extracting slides/keyframes from a class recording/video and make a pdf with the selected images. </br>
-Uses Python, OpenCV and ImageHash.
+Uses Python, OpenCV, ImageHash and matplotlib.

 ---